Reading and Phonics

 Whole class teaching takes place and texts are often used as a stimulus for further English based activities.
 In Guided Reading sessions, pupils work in small, adult led groups to explore texts, building particularly on comprehension and early inference skills.
 In KS1 pupils also have the opportunity to explore and respond to text through follow up tasks and activities.

 Pupils read regularly on a 1:1 basis to ensure both accuracy and understanding.
 Whilst this may be with a teacher or teaching assistant, we are fortunate in that we are supported by a committed team of volunteers comprising of parents and grandparents.
 Children are encouraged to read at home and generally take four books home every week, following a reading scheme (colour banded books).
+In Reception and Year 1 children read a mixture of colour banded books with a particular focus on the Big Cats Phonics reading scheme.
 Children also enjoy listening to a class book at story time.

 As pupils progress through into Key Stage 2 the emphasis switches from decoding skills to developing comprehension and inference skills.

 In addition to whole class teaching, Guided Reading sessions continue throughout KS2.
 These sessions enable children to develop the high levels of inference and understanding needed for future learning.
 Pupils continue to have the opportunity to explore and respond to text through follow up tasks and activities.
 There remains an expectation for children to read at home on a regular basis.